jberclaz/modelh/README.md

 2. You can use an active [PS/2 to USB converter](https://www.clickykeyboards.com/product/ps-2-to-usb-adapter-converter-for-keyboards/).
 That solution will not work for RJ-45 Model Ms, though.
 3. You can replace the original controller with a new one supporting USB.
 That is what this project is about.

-Out of those 3 options, creating your own controller is clearly the most involved.
-That being said, the result is very neat.
+Of these three options, building your own controller is the most complex, but offers the greatest customization.
 You'll end up with a native USB connector that is very well integrated with the keyboard.